The

 northern Queensland.

-(Left: Cpl L. Allen carrying a wounded
+(Left: Cpl L. 'Bull' Allen carrying a

-American Soldier out of the battle on
+wounded American Soldier out of the

-On 29 November 1944, the 2/5th
+On 29 November

-disembarked at Aitape in New Guinea for
+1944, the 2/5th disembarked at Aitape in

-much of the next seven months engaged
+war.
+It spent much of the next seven

-mainly in arduous patrolling to clear
+months engaged mainly in arduous

-the Japanese from the Torricelli and
+the Torricelli and Prince Alexander

-Prince Alexander mountain ranges.
-It was
+mountain ranges.
+It was still engaged in

-ended on 15 August 1945.
-The battalion
+August 1945.
+The battalion embarked to

-embarked to return to Australia on 1
+return to Australia on 1 December and

-December and disbanded at Puckapunyal in
+disbanded at Puckapunyal in early

-two battalions that fought all of
+battalions that fought all of

 Australia's major enemies during the